Tight contact structures without symplectic fillings are everywhere: Non-fillable contact structures

-As proved in \cite{Laz20}, the ADC condition is sufficient to obtain well-defined invariants of Liouville-fillable contact manifolds using positive symplectic cohomology (generated by contractible orbits) of any of its topologically simple\footnote{That is $c_1=0$ and the inclusion of the boundary induces an injective map on $\pi_1$.} Liouville fillings.
+As proved in \cite{Laz20}, the ADC condition is sufficient to obtain well-defined invariants of Liouville-fillable contact manifolds using positive symplectic cohomology (generated by contractible orbits) of any of its \emph{topologically simple} Liouville fillings (that is, Liouville fillings with $c_1=0$ and so that the inclusion of the boundary induces an injective map on $\pi_1$).
 Under a slightly stronger assumption, namely that there is a non-degenerate Reeb vector field all of whose contractible orbits have SFT degree at least $2$, Cieliebak-Oancea \cite[Section 9.5]{CieOan18} described a version of symplectic homology on the trivial symplectic cobordism $M\times [0,1]$ associated to the contact manifold $M$.
-This yields a contact invariant in view of a neck-stretching argument.
+The latter construction yields a contact invariant in view of a neck-stretching argument.
 In fact, for exactly the same reason as in the fillable case \cite{Laz20}, it is enough to have $1$-ADC for this to be a well-defined invariant of the contact manifold itself.
 With a slight abuse of notation, we will then denote the positive symplectic cohomology of a $1$-ADC contact manifold $(M,\xi)$ simply by $SH_+^*(M)$ (i.e.\ $SH^{>0}_*(M)$ in \cite[Section 9.5]{CieOan18}).
 When $M$ is the contact boundary of a topologically simple Liouville filling $W$, we have $SH_+^*(M)=SH_+^*(W)$.